 With Unified CCX 10.6, you can switch back to Cisco Agent Desktop, if desired.
 You can simply deactivate Cisco Finesse Desktop and have agents log in to Cisco Agent Desktop.

 An important feature of Cisco Finesse Desktop is the ability to use the Cisco Finesse API to deliver custom functions.
-To learn more about developing applications for Cisco Finesse software, visit the Cisco Finesse Cisco Developer Network Tech Center: https://developer.cisco.com/site/finesse/.
+To learn more about developing applications for Cisco Finesse software, visit the Cisco Finesse page on the Cisco Developer Network Tech Center: https://developer.cisco.com/site/finesse/.

 This site includes a wealth of valuable information, including access to: